vvlink/vvBoard-docs/source/index.rst

-..
-SIoT documentation master file, created by sphinx-quickstart on Thu May  2 18:24:36 2019.
+.. vvBoard documentation master file, created by sphinx-quickstart on Thu May  2 18:24:36 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.